QuChunhe/study/Concurrency.md

 * Lock-based programming
 * Lock-free programming

- unforeseen races (i.e., program corruption), deadlocks (i.e., program lockup), and performance cliffs (e.g., priority inversion, convoying, and sometimes complete loss of parallelism and/or worse performance than a single-threaded program)
+Unforeseen races (i.e., program corruption), deadlocks (i.e., program lockup), and performance cliffs (e.g., priority inversion, convoying, and sometimes complete loss of parallelism and/or worse performance than a single-threaded program)

 it works (avoids data corruption) and doesn’t hang (avoids deadlock and livelock).